guilhermeleobas/tf/README.md

 `RUNTIME=8m ./run.sh` or change the file `vars.sh`.

-`RUNTIME` receives a floating point number followed by an optional unit:
+`RUNTIME` receives a number followed by an optional unit:
 - `s` for seconds (the default)
 - `m` for minutes
 - `h` for hours